-The overall objective of governments of CIS states is to build effective systems for skills needs identification and anticipation across the renewable energy industry.
-Starting to recover from a low bottom after independence, growth resumed between late 1990s and early 2000s.
+CIS states' overall objective is to build effective systems for skills needs identification and anticipation across the renewable energy industry.
+Starting to recover from a low bottom after independence, growth resumed between the late 1990s and early 2000s.
 After the negative impact of the global economic crisis of 2008-2009, the countries have re-entered a steady growth path.
-The emerging renewable energy sector, driven by new technologies, is demanding completely different skills than those required by the old industries.
+The emerging renewable energy sector, driven by new technologies, demands completely different skills than those required by the old industries.

-On this backdrop, Commonwealth of Independent States (CIS) has to reform their education and training systems to meet the increasing demand for renewable energy experts, engineers and other staff.
-Policy makers are striving at improving methods to anticipate future skill needs.
-A better informed look into the future is viewed as necessary to ensure successful policy making with the aim to improve skills generation, make labour-markets more dynamic and enhance the competitiveness of the renewable energy sector in these countries.
+On this backdrop, the Commonwealth of Independent States (CIS) has to reform their education and training systems to meet the increasing demand for renewable energy experts, engineers and other staff.
+Policymakers are striving at improving methods to anticipate future skill needs.
+A better-informed look into the future is viewed as necessary to ensure successful policy-making to improve skills generation, make labour-markets more dynamic and enhance the competitiveness of the renewable energy sector in these countries.

-Furthermore, the network of policy makers and experts from all CIS states is recommended to support the building of national mechanisms for the skills needs identification and anticipation regarding the renewable energy industry in the region.
+Furthermore, the network of policymakers and experts from all CIS states is recommended to support the building of national mechanisms for the skills needs identification and anticipation regarding the region's renewable energy industry.
 It will be an important platform for the exchange of experiences and mutual learning.
 There is no universal road toward a perfect skills anticipation system that can predict the future and eliminate uncertainties.
-But more effective national mechanisms are needed to better understand how skills systems function, what is likely to happen, and which solutions work best.
+But more effective national mechanisms are needed to understand better how skills systems function, what is likely to happen, and which solutions work best.